uunlu/bojanv91.github.io/Snow/_posts/2015-09-29-towards-good-enough-code-re-factoring-business-rule-check-specification-pattern.md

 	if (numberOfSameCompanies > 0)
 		throw new Exception("A company with the same name and country already exists");

-The above NHibernate query executes `SQL COUNT` query to database and retrieves the number of companies satisfying the specification.
+The above query retrieves the number of companies satisfying the given `where` condition.
 Performance issues solved.

 ## Step 2 - make the `if` condition check explicit